 Your team can assist the bookstore team to reach a wider audience, recruit additional volunteers and subsidize or promote specific programs.

-- Submit book reviews to the bookstore team and for publication in monthly newsletter.
+- Offer book reviews to the bookstore team and for publication in monthly newsletter.

 - Recruit additional volunteers for reading and reviewing books.

-- Set up a system allowing the bookstore director or clergy to freely offer certain books or pamphlets, to inquirers and catechumens.
+- Set up a system allowing the bookstore director or clergy to freely give certain books or pamphlets, as appropriate, to inquirers and catechumens.

-- Promote the bookstore during retreats, festival, or guest lectures with a corresponding display.
+- Promote the bookstore during retreats or guest lectures with a corresponding display.

 15 Books to Inspire – We asked clergy to name books that they frequently recommend to inquirers and faithful.
 You can use this list as a jumping off point for your core inventory, especially if parishioners are currently more accustomed to visiting the bookstore primarily for icons and gifts.

-Write out a brief review that you can use to help would-be readers connect with the titles on the shelves.
+Coming soon!
+We will share brief reviews of books, starting with the 15 in the list provided above, that you can use to help would-be readers connect with the titles on the shelves.
 For example, you can print (or re-write by hand for a more personal feel) the information on small cards and place next to the book.
 You can publish them one by one in your monthly bulletin to highlight a book of the month.
 You could also make a display in the bookstore each month highlighting a particular topic, saint or author.

 Brand New Bookstore?